Martyna-krawczyk/CSharp-ClassesChallenge/README.md

 # CSharp-ClassesChallenge

-Challenge 4-1 - Shelf Starter
+Challenge 4-1 - Shelf Starter<br/>
 Create a new class within your Program.cs file named Shelf Create a new public static property on the Shelf class that is a int named numberOfBooks Create a new public static method on the Shelf class called AddBook